Becoming

 Guest Curated by Farah Yusuf

 Becoming (in the light of the miracle) is an exhibition about emergent phenomena, spanning deep time to AI.
 The artworks draw inspiration from natural systems, neural networks, and social structures revealing how complexity occurs from simple rule-based interactions to create a whole that is more than the sum of its parts.
-Becoming invites viewers to consider other-than-human natures, how they might concede as entities and come into being.
+Becoming invites viewers to consider other-than-human natures, how they might cohere as entities and come into being.

 Above Image Credit: Alex McLeod, 333 (detail), 2025.
 Image courtesy of the artist in collaboration with his PC.